 3 trends in cosmetic packaging design

-As per marketresearchfuture.com, the global Cosmetic Packaging Market size is indeed expected to reach USD 35.6 billion at a CAGR of 5.2% by 2022, a trend going hand in hand with the increased demand for luxury and beauty products.
+As per marketresearchfuture.com, the global Cosmetic Packaging Market size is indeed expected to reach USD 35.6 billion at a CAGR of 5.2% by 2022.
+This trend is going hand in hand with the increased demand for luxury and beauty products.

-A clear example of this is Burt’s Bees Lipstick, launched in July 2016, with a squared lipstick packaging boasting a distinctive honeycomb shaped lid.
+A clear example of this is Burt’s Bees Lipstick.
+They launched in July 2016, with a squared lipstick packaging boasting a distinctive honeycomb shaped lid.
 This packaging is 100% recyclable polypropylene, and is composed of 60% recycled materials.
-Another good example is Switch Fresh Deodorant, a wonderful new creation claiming to reduce deodorant plastic usage by 96% through a unique refillable deodorant system.
+Another good example is Switch Fresh Deodorant.
+It is a wonderful new creation claiming to reduce deodorant plastic usage by 96% through a unique refillable deodorant system.
 That type of initiative signals a new and meaningful era for beauty products.

 DIY Beauty and Smaller packaging sizes

-This trend is particularly intense within the Masks and Maskings subsector, which fully adopted the DIY language that resonates with the up and coming generation.
+This trend is particularly intense within the Masks and Maskings subsector.
+This sector fully adopted the DIY language that resonates with the up and coming generation.
 Here’s a good hint from Google’s report that you can´t fail to use the right terminology to better reach target audiences: “Searches for beauty products that specifically include the term ‘DIY’ are growing by 38%”.

 The brand indeed aims to “provide women and men with the ingredients and knowledge they need to re-appropriate their body care routine and tailor it to meet their unique skin and hair needs, with the kits’ high customizability setting them apart from other DIY products currently available on the market”.

-In addition to the DIY craze, the cosmetics category is also seeing an increase in the use of small packaging sizes, which facilitate consumption in terms of portability, and allow a wider range of consumers to access premium brands which also offer high-end products in these formats.
+In addition to the DIY craze, the cosmetics category is seeing an increase in the use of small packaging sizes.
+They facilitate consumption in terms of portability.
+Also, they allow a wider range of consumers to access premium brands which also offer high-end products in these formats.

 New age digitalization and men’s increased awareness

 “This new generation understands that it’s easier to prevent than reverse signs of aging and in general seems to seek products that promise to improve their skin health over the long term, not just cover up blemishes in the moment,” explains Zoe Leavitt, a tech industry analyst at CB Insights.
 Millennials are thus keen to favor buying into powerful concepts from low profile brands supporting their values over blindly following legacy beauty signatures.

-There are new purchasing formats with the use of mobile phones, new apps that help consumers test and try products such as color cosmetics, or customization of packaging through digital platforms will allow consumers to personalize their packages and final products.
+There are new purchasing formats with the use of mobile phones.
+New apps that help consumers test and try products such as color cosmetics, or customization of packaging through digital platforms.
+They will allow consumers to personalize their packages and final products.